Skip to main content

 The Ultimate Metric for BI Professionals: How to Find and Use Your North Star Metric

-Summary: A north star metric is a crucial metric that reflects the core value of a business and guides its long-term growth.
-In this post, you will learn what a north star metric is, why it is important, how to choose one, and some examples from different industries.
+A north star metric is a crucial metric that reflects the core value of a business and guides its long‑term growth.
+As a business intelligence (BI) professional, understanding and defining a north star metric helps you align teams, measure progress, and keep strategy focused on what truly matters.

 • What is essential to this business’s processes?